Kuomboka – Coming Out of the Water

 Upon arriving at the Limulunga Palace, the Litunga disembarks and walks majestically into the Royal Pavilion.
 To honour his arrival, men perform the royal homage of kneeling, bowing their heads andclapping the Kushowelala song, while the women sing and dance.
 The royal paddlers dance like warriors and perform the Lozi Royal Salute.
 For the rest of the day, a variety of convivial song and dance are performed, ending with the final beats of the Moama drum at 10pm, which signals the safe arrival of the Litunga on higher ground.

-We look forward to welcoming our guests in immersing themselves and experiencing the culture and energy of Liuwa Plain’s Lozi people with us at Time + Tide King Lewanika.
+We look forward to you immersing yourself and experiencing the culture and energy of Liuwa Plain’s Lozi people with us.
 The road less travelled awaits…

 FOLLOW THE ROAD LESS TRAVELLED